Gravitational lensing study of cold dark matter led galactic halo: Gravitational lensing due to gravitational field of galactic halo

-where $\eta$ denotes the angular source position, $d_{ls}$ and $d_{os}$ are the distances between lens and source and observer and source respectively.
+The angular position of the images ($\zeta$) can be obtained from the lens equation in the weak lensing scenario is given by \cite{sch92} where $\eta$ denotes the angular source position, $d_{ls}$ and $d_{os}$ are the distances between lens and source and observer and source respectively.
 The image positions can be obtained from the above equation after inserting the expression for bending angle either from Eq.
 (22) or the Schwarzschild deflection angle depending on whether the distance of the closest approach is inside or outside the galaxy.

 If the mass of baryonic matter in a galaxy is known independently by some other method such as through photometry, the prediction of halo space-time metric can be tested observationally through lensing observations.